Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chargers stats and trends

-- Los Angeles has played five games, with four wins against the spread.
+- In Los Angeles' five games this year, it has four wins against the spread.

-- The Chargers have been underdogs by 3 points or more once this year and covered the spread.

-- Los Angeles' games this year have gone over the total in one out of five opportunities (20%).
+- This season, the Chargers won ATS in their only game as an underdog of 2.5 points or more.

-- When Los Angeles records more than 23.4 points, it is 3-0 against the spread and 3-0 overall.
+- When Los Angeles scores more than 23.4 points, it is 3-0 against the spread and 3-0 overall.

-- When Los Angeles piles up over 389.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Los Angeles totals more than 389.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Chargers have five giveaways this season, while the Ravens have five takeaways.
+- This year the Chargers have turned the ball over five times, while the Ravens have forced 5 turnovers.

 Home and road insights